Services

 • B&I University: SCOTUS Invalidates Emergency Tariffs

 In the weeks since the Supreme Court’s decision invalidating emergency (IEEPA) tariffs, there has been a whirlwind of activity among multiple US Courts in connection with tariffs enforced (or, rather, attempted to be enforced) by the current presidential administration.
-Join the B&I team behind multiple briefs filed in the tariff cases for their insight on…
+We’ll discuss this in an upcoming B&I University webinar on Wednesday, March 18.
+Join the B&I…

 • Upcoming Webinar: Maine Paid Family Medical Leave